Notes on extremal and tame valued fields: Introduction

 \pars In order to obtain the assertion of Theorem~\ref{OAP} in the case of algebraically complete perfect fields of positive characteristic (which are exactly the tame fields of positive characteristic), one does not need the assumption that the field be extremal.
 Indeed, S.~Durhan recently proved in \cite{[D]}:

 \begin{theorem} If $(K,v)$ is a tame field of positive characteristic, then the images of all additive polynomials have the optimal approximation property. \end{theorem}

+There are tame fields of positive characteristic that are not extremal, e.g.\ the power series field $\F_p((\Gamma))$ with $\Gamma$ the $p$-divisible hull of $\Z$ (see Theorem~\ref{taex}).
+Therefore, the previous theorem yields:

-Since there exist tame fields of positive residue characteristic whose residue field is not large, this together with Theorem~\ref{taex} shows that a valued field of positive characteristic need not be extremal even when the images of all additive polynomials have the optimal approximation property.
+\begin{corollary} There are perfect non-extremal fields of positive characteristic in which the images of all additive polynomials have the optimal approximation property. \end{corollary} \sn {\bf Open problem:} \sn Is there an imperfect non-extremal field of characteristic $p>0$ in which the images of all additive polynomials have the optimal approximation property?

 \parb Finally, let us point out that we still do not have a complete characterization of extremal fields: \sn {\bf Open problem:} Take a valued field $(K,v)$ of positive residue characteristic.
-Assume that $vK$ is a $\Z$-group or that $vK$ is divisible and $Kv$ is a non-perfect large field.
+Assume that $vK$ is a $\Z$-group, or that $vK$ is divisible and $Kv$ is an imperfect large field.
 Under which additional assumptions do we obtain that $(K,v)$ is extremal?

 \pars Additional assumptions are indeed needed, as we will show in Section~\ref{sectexextr}: